Molly Shoichet: Career

 After receiving her doctorate, Shoichet joined the faculty of Brown University as an adjunct professor, while simultaneously working in industry.
-Shoichet joined the University of Toronto in 1995, where she remains as of 2019.
+Shoichet joined the University of Toronto Faculty of Applied Science and Engineering in 1995, where she remains as of 2026.
 Her work includes tissue and polymer engineering, focusing on drug delivery and tissue regeneration.
 Early in her career, she studied the blood–brain barrier.
 Her lab's methods involve using a gel to deliver drugs to a specific location in the central nervous system and to bypass the blood-brain barrier.
 The drugs delivered in this way include chemotherapy drugs and agents to slow or reverse damage from a stroke.
 This delivery method is also being tested with stem cells, and include studies on the use of hydrogels that deliver stem cells to nonfunctioning retinas.
 These hydrogels are designed to be easily injectable into the tissue and they then form a scaffold for cells to grow in the appropriate three-dimensional shape.

 In 2015, Shoichet co-founded Research2Reality to showcase scientific research in Canada through a combination of accessible blog posts and short videos.
 She has also curated the "Artful Science" exhibit at the Toronto Pearson International Airport.

 In November 2017, Shoichet was named as Ontario's first Chief Scientist by then Premier Kathleen Wynne.
 She was leading a team of six to build connections between the federal government, science and business sectors, and promote the use of evidence in policy development.

 On 3 July 2018, Shoichet was dismissed from her position by the newly elected Conservative government of Ontario when the office of chief scientist was eliminated.